COVER Protocol (COVER) Reaches Market Cap of $14.89 Million

-COVER Protocol (CURRENCY:COVER) traded down 16.3% against the U.S. dollar during the 24 hour period ending at 8:00 AM Eastern on October 4th.
-COVER Protocol has a market capitalization of $14.89 million and $16.59 million worth of COVER Protocol was traded on exchanges in the last day.
-One COVER Protocol coin can currently be purchased for about $188.07 or 0.00397019 BTC on popular exchanges.
-In the last seven days, COVER Protocol has traded up 18.4% against the U.S. dollar.
+COVER Protocol (CURRENCY:COVER) traded down 16.3% against the U.S. dollar during the 24 hour period ending at 14:00 PM Eastern on October 8th.
+Over the last week, COVER Protocol has traded 18.4% higher against the U.S. dollar.
+COVER Protocol has a total market capitalization of $14.89 million and approximately $16.59 million worth of COVER Protocol was traded on exchanges in the last day.
+One COVER Protocol coin can now be purchased for about $188.07 or 0.00397019 BTC on popular exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.